mrzacsmith/web-sprint-challenge-adding-data-persistence/CG_SETUP.md

 ### Intro to Relational Databases

-_Use Knex to perform CRUD operations on a single tables._
+_Use Knex to perform CRUD operations on a single table._

 | Grade         | Points | Description |
 |---------------|:------:|-------------|